efuzy/efuzy/docs/src/pages/layout/page.md

       // height of header + footer that occupies on screen,
       // based on the QLayout "view" prop configuration

-      // this is actually what the default style-fn does in Quasar return { minHeight: offset ? `calc(100vh - ${offset}px)` : '100vh' }
+      // this is actually what the default style-fn does in Efuzy return { minHeight: offset ? `calc(100vh - ${offset}px)` : '100vh' }
     }
   }